1nfinigon/omclone/README.md

 -   Run F clearly had too high of an lr rate; at batch 9k diverged to a spot with zero gradient and then couldn't get out (What would cause this?
 Dead ReLU neuron?
 Not digging into this for now.)
+-   Runs E and G had some clear "phase changes" in change in L2 norm; Run A was completely smooth.

 # Future work